Graduate Financial Aid

 Students are expected to keep track of their load debt with SALT at www.saltmoney.org.
 Students can create their own account to keep track of their student load information.
 Students can find federal loan information at www.nslds.ed.gov.

-Unsubsidized Stafford Loans have interest accruing immediately.
-Students can create their are not required to make interest or principal payments until they cease half-time enrollment or graduate; the interest on an unsubsidized Stafford Loan is a fixed rate capped at 8.25 percent.
+Unsubsidized Direct Loans have interest accruing immediately.
+Students are not required to make interest or principal payments until they cease half-time enrollment or graduate; the interest on an unsubsidized Direct Loan is a fixed rate capped at 8.25 percent.
 Graduate students may borrow up to $20,500 per year, if they qualify.

 Student Loan and Debt Consolidation

 Student loans made while a graduate student added to loans made while an undergraduate add up to the student’s total loan debt.
-To assist in repayment, consolidation is available which will combine all federal loans-graduate and undergraduate Stafford and Perkins loans-into one consolidated loan payment at one combined interest rate.
+To assist in repayment, consolidation is available which will combine all federal loans-graduate and undergraduate Direct and Perkins loans-into one consolidated loan payment at one combined interest rate.
 Students can inquire about federal loan consolidation with a member services representative at SALT 1-855-469-2724.
 Also, the student should check loan provisions at the time of graduation since certain types of professional activity, for example nursing or teaching, may allow for a reduction in the amount of the loan that must be paid back.
+This program is known as the Public Service Loan Forgiveness Program.
+Information about the program can be found at https://studentaid.ed.gov

 Graduate PLUS Loans